 We uphold the School Games values and they form the mainstay of our House Point Award system when we award points when we see the values being demonstrate;

-We have achieved the GOLD level in the national School Games Awards for two consecutive years (2016, 2017) and were finalists in the Living Sport Primary School of the Year Award in 2016.
-Please see our Sport Premium page for more details.
+We have achieved the GOLD level in the national School Games Awards for three consecutive years (2016, 2017, 2018) and were finalists in the Living Sport Primary School of the Year Award in 2016.

 County Champions in the ESFA Nations Cup, March 2017

 Meeting former England Cricket Captain, Charlotte Edwards, when she visited our school.